oresat/oresat-linux/docs/general_design/software.rst

 The first piece of software booted up on the AM335x is U-Boot.

-U-Boot will read the AM335x EEPROM to figure out what specific device it is and will load the device tree assoicated with the value in the EEPROM and then boot Linux and pass off the device tree to the Linux kernel.
+U-Boot will read the AM335x EEPROM to figure out what specific device it is, the U-Boot will load the device tree associated based of that EEPROM value, and then boot Linux and pass off the device tree to the Linux kernel.

-See `U-Boot Wikipedia`_ more info.
+See `U-Boot`_ more info.

 Device Tree
 -----------